flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_task.rst

 ::

       --execFile string                execution file name to be used for generating execution spec of a single task.
+      --filter.asc                     Specifies the sorting order.
+By default flytectl sort result in descending order --filter.field-selector string   Specifies the Field selector
+      --filter.limit int32             Specifies the limit (default 100)
-  -h, --help              help for task
+      --filter.sort-by string          Specifies which field to sort results  (default "created_at") -h, --help                           help for task
-      --latest            flag to indicate to fetch the latest version, version flag will be ignored in this case --version string    version of the task to be fetched.
+      --latest                         flag to indicate to fetch the latest version, version flag will be ignored in this case
+      --version string                 version of the task to be fetched.

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~